microsoft/MCW-Real-time-data-with-Azure-Database-for-PostgreSQL-Hyperscale/README.md

-## Effective December 1, 2020 this workshop will be archived.
-Materials remain available through November but are no longer being maintained.
+## This workshop is archived and is no longer being maintained.
+Content is read-only.

 ### For additional Data and AI content, please go to https://microsoft.github.io/sqlworkshops/.

 # Real-time data with Azure Database for PostgreSQL Hyperscale